yuri-schmaltz/Wan2GP/README.md

 * Feb 25, 2025: 👋 We've released the inference code and weights of Wan2.1.
 * Feb 27, 2025: 👋 Wan2.1 has been integrated into [ComfyUI](https://comfyanonymous.github.io/ComfyUI_examples/wan/).
 Enjoy!

-## Features
-*GPU Poor version by **DeepBeepMeep**.
-This great video generator can now run smoothly on any GPU.*

-This version has the following improvements over the original Alibaba model:
-- Reduce greatly the RAM requirements and VRAM requirements
-- Much faster thanks to compilation and fast loading / unloading
-- Multiple profiles in order to able to run the model at a decent speed on a low end consumer config (32 GB of RAM and 12 VRAM) and to run it at a very good speed on a high end consumer config (48 GB of RAM and 24 GB of VRAM)
-- Autodownloading of the needed model files
-- Improved gradio interface with progression bar and more options
-- Multiples prompts / multiple generations per prompt
-- Support multiple pretrained Loras with 32 GB of RAM or less
-- Much simpler installation

-This fork by DeepBeepMeep is an integration of the mmpg module on the original model

-It is an illustration on how one can set up on an existing model some fast and properly working CPU offloading with changing only a few lines of code in the core model.

-For more information on how to use the mmpg module, please go to: https://github.com/deepbeepmeep/mmgp

-You will find the original Wan2.1 Video repository here: https://github.com/Wan-Video/Wan2.1

 ## Installation Guide for Linux and Windows for GPUs up to RTX40xx